yogiadi/awsprojectslist/README.md

 4. Schedule a Serverless Workflow with AWS Step Functions and Amazon CloudWatch.

 5. Analyze sentiment in text with Amazon Comprehend.

+6. Create and Query a NoSQL Table with Amazon DynamoDB